 A Low Impact Workout

-Rowing is almost a completely impact free workout.
+Rowing is almost a completely impact-free workout.
 The motions used are smooth and don’t involve pounding the ground like running or aerobics classes often do.
 Because you’re sitting, a lot of stress is taken off the lower body making it an ideal exercise for those with issues with their weight.
 The force of the movements is pretty much equally distributed over the entire body while putting surprisingly little stress on the joints.
-Maintaining proper form also reduces risk to the back.
+Maintaining proper form also reduces the risk of injuring the back.
 Rowing can be a good exercise for those recovering from certain forms of surgery or injury.